 Professor Laurel Oates was the Director of Seattle University’s Legal Writing Program until 2012, which has been ranked by U.S. and World Reports as the top legal writing program in the United States.
 After receiving her J.D. cum laude from the University of Puget Sound School of Law (now Seattle University School of Law), Professor Oates clerked for Division II of the Washington State Court of Appeals.

 In 1984, Professor Oates helped co-found the Legal Writing Institute, which has more than 2000 members from more than 150 law schools and which works to improve the teaching of legal writing.
 As a member of the Legal Writing Institute, Professor Oates helped establish The Second Draft, which is the Institute’s bulletin, and helped organize and host seven national conferences, including the 1984, 1986, 1988, 1992, 1996, 2000, and 2004 Legal Writing conferences.

-Professor Oates is the co-author of five books, including The Legal Writing Handbook, which is now in its fourth edition, and Just Research, Just Memos, Just Briefs, Just Writing, and a Practice Book.
+Professor Oates is the co-author of five books, including The Legal Writing Handbook, which is now in its sixth edition, and Just Research, Just Memos, Just Briefs, Just Writing, and a Practice Book.
 She has also authored a number of articles, which are listed in the publications list.

 The Legal Writing Handbook: Research, Analysis, and Writing (Aspen Publishers 6th ed.
 2014) (with accompanying Workbook and Teacher's Manual) (with Anne Enquist & Kelly Kunsch).